W. Edwards Deming: PDCA myth

-It is a common myth to credit Plan-Do-Check-Act (PDCA) to Deming.
+Plan–Do–Check–Act (PDCA) is widely miscredited to Deming.
 Deming always referred to the Cycle as the Shewhart Cycle for Continuous Learning and Improvement.

-In the article on "Clearing up myths about the Deming cycle and seeing how it keeps evolving", by Ron Moen and Clifford Norman, they refer to the first origins of PDCA in the work of Galileo on Designed Experiments and Francis Bacon's work on Inductive learning.
-The basic idea of Scientific method being – making a hypothesis, conducting experiment, learning about hypothesis through experiment results.
-Later the idea seems to have inspired C I Lewis and through him to Shewhart, giving a clear account of evolution period from 17th century.
+In the article on "Clearing up myths about the Deming cycle and seeing how it keeps evolving", by Ron Moen and Clifford Norman, the authors place the origins of PDCA in the work of Galileo on designed experiments and Francis Bacon's work on inductive learning, which gave rise to the basic scientific method – making a hypothesis, conducting an experiment, examining the hypothesis in the light of experimental results.
+This central process seems to have inspired C I Lewis and through him Shewhart.

-Deming credits a 1939 work by Shewhart for the idea and over time eventually developed the Plan-Do-Study-Act (PDSA) cycle, which has the idea of deductive and inductive learning built into the learning and improvement cycle.
+Deming credits a 1939 work by Shewhart for the idea and over time eventually developed the Plan–Do–Study–Act (PDSA) cycle, which has the idea of deductive and inductive learning built into the learning and improvement cycle.
 Deming finally published the PDSA cycle in 1993, in The New Economics on p.
 132.